cncf/velocity/docs/top30_chart_creation.md

 Select the Chart tab, it will be updated automatically

 The chart now only contains GitHub-hosted projects and for Linux Foundation purposes, is not complete.
-For one, it misses the Linux Kernerl project.
+For one, it misses the Linux Kernel project.
 To complete the chart data, follow the next section to the end.

 ### Example - Top 30 chart data preparation for a new date range